 Microelectronics Boot Camp

 The Microelectronics Boot Camp at Nashua Community College prepares students for entry-level wire bonding positions at local companies.
 On successful completion of this non-credit program, students are guaranteed an interview at BAE Systems.
 The program runs continuously throughout the year in 10-week sessions.
-The next session is currently recruiting new students, and begins October 2.
+The January session is at capacity, but prospective students can sign up for the waitlist, or join the following session in March.

 To learn more, visit the Microelectronics Boot Camp webpage.